 How Efficient is a Commercial Boiler?

-Commercial boilers have two types of boilers, steel firetube boilers which are 83% to 84% efficient (with an optional economizer can reach 87%), and Creek condensing boilers which are certified at 95%, and can reach efficiencies of up to 99%.
+Commercial boilers have two types of boilers, steel firetube boilers which are 83% to 84% efficient (with an optional economizer can reach 87%), and Cheyenne condensing boilers which are certified at 95%, and can reach efficiencies of up to 99%.

 Why are Modular Commercial Boilers a Better Choice than a Single Large Boiler?

 Several factors make modular boilers a better choice.
 1) Redundancy – which means if one boiler goes down, there are others to back it up.
 With only one boiler, you will be out of heat.
 2) Seasonal Efficiency – which means that during a less cold spring day, just one small modular boiler could handle the load, which is much less costly than heating up a big oversized boiler that was originally chosen so it could handle the coldest day of the year.
-3) Hybrid System – this means you have a mix of Creek condensing boilers with traditional efficiency boilers.
+3) Hybrid System – this means you have a mix of Cheyenne condensing boilers with traditional efficiency boilers.
 On a less cold day, the higher efficiency condensing boiler will handle the load, yet on a colder day the commercial steel boilers will be more efficient at handling the load.
-On cold starts, when the system wants to condense, the Creek high efficiency will be used to bring the system up to the comfort level, and will then drop off, and let the commercial steel boilers take over to maintain heat for rest of the day.
+On cold starts, when the system wants to condense, the Cheyenne high efficiency condensing boiler will be used to bring the system up to the comfort level, and will then drop off, and let the commercial steel boilers take over to maintain heat for rest of the day.

 Are Maintenance Costs for Commercial Boilers Low vs Other Boilers?